natisaver/Movie-Booking-System/README.md

 Run MainView to start our program.
 This will prompt the starting point of our system, the MainMenu.
 From here, you can navigate freely to any other pages.

-## About MOvie Booking and LIsting Management Application (MOBLIMA)
+## About Movie Booking and LIsting Management Application (MOBLIMA)

 MOBLIMA is an application to computerize the processes of making online bookings and purchasing movie tickets, listing movies and sale reporting.
 It will be used by the moviegoers and cinema staff.
 The application acts as a centralized ‘location’ for booking all the Cineplexes in different locations managed by the vendor.